 Here, we’ll be talking about a new method available to all with the help of a company called Fundrise.
 Similar to a REIT, Fundrise allows normal people to invest in Commercial Real Estate – an industry that has historically been limited to the wealthy – by letting them buy small portions of buildings instead of being forced to buy an entire property.

-Over the past decade, real estate investing gradually blurred its exclusivity with the existence of crowdfunding investment platforms.
+Over the past decade, real estate investing gradually became more widely available with the existence of crowdfunding investment platforms like Fundrise.
 These platforms have made investing in real estate more inclusive and available for a wider range of investors.

-This Fundrise review dives in deep into the ins and outs of the service.
-In here, you will find a brief history of the company, quick start guide, some of the notable pros and cons, and finally the answer to the question of who it is suitable for.
-Sit back and read on.
+This Fundrise review dives deep into the ins and outs of the service.
+Below, you will find a brief history of the company, a quick starting guide, some notable pros and cons, and more.
+Sit back and read on!